guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

    :width: 800
    :alt: ds9 arc lines 2

-Here it is also clear that the arc lines appear around 3 pixels towards the left of the expected locations (indicated by the ds9 regions).
+Here it is also clear that the observed arc lines appear around 3 pixels towards the left of the expected locations (indicated by the ds9 regions).

 Improving the rectification and wavelength calibration
 ------------------------------------------------------